reima-ecom/reima-theme/demo/content/modules/hero.md

   text: "**Add markdown** to the text if you want.
 From the beach, to the snow, and everything in between!"
   overlayinvert: true
   overlaybg: true
+- template: hero
+  type: Youtube Video
+  youtubeid: lJIrF4YjHfQ
+  youtubeautoplay: true
+  youtubenocontrols: false
+  youtubeloop: true
+  overlaybg: true
+  heading: You can add a youtube video as the hero background
+  text: But be careful with text content, since (at least) Firefox by default disables autoplay!
+- template: hero
+  type: Vimeo Video
+  vimeoid: 459323817
+  vimeobg: false
 title: Hero demo

 ---

 # Hero

 Hero component is usually contained withing the page max width, but can occasionally span the entire width of the screen.
 If contained within the page width, the hero still fills the entire viewport on smaller screen sizes (tablet portrait and mobile).